MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 To demonstrate the feasibility of the interoperable spine, Victorian Department of Health and Human Service (DHHS) data will be used to assemble a research dataset through the interoperable spine.
 The DHHS research will explore the different types of services that Community Health clients interact with, the socio-demographic characteristics of Community Health clients and whether there are specific cohorts in the client group.
-This project will assist Victoria’s government to develop better responses for Community Health clients, which recognise and respond to the specific health and wellbeing needs of individuals and communities.
+This project will assist the Victorian Government to develop better responses for Community Health clients, which recognise and respond to the specific health and wellbeing needs of individuals and communities.

 MADIP-Vic DHHS Child Protection Project (2019)

-This project will support the Victorian Department of Health and Human Services to identify intergenerational drivers of entry into the Victorian Child Protection system.
+This project will support the Victorian Department of Health and Human Services (DHHS) to identify intergenerational drivers of entry into the Victorian Child Protection system.
 It will provide new insights from Commonwealth data and will act as a proof of concept for linking Victorian Government data with Commonwealth data.
-The analysis will seek to answer the question: What factors influence children and young people entering the Child protection system including out-of-home care before the age of 5?
+The analysis will seek to answer the question: What factors influence children and young people entering the Child Protection system including out-of-home care before the age of 5?
 The research will identify socio-economic and demographic protective and risk factors that influence a child’s likelihood of interaction with the Child Protection system.
 This analysis will be used to promote the safety, stability and development of vulnerable children, young people and their families

 Western Australian Department of Communities